RAND HRS Longitudinal File:

 Non-response code 4 means that the respondent is alive so far as we know but did not respond.
 A code of 7 means that the respondent has asked to be dropped from the sample, but was alive the last time this was observed.
 A code of 9 means that we don't know if the individual is alive or not.

 Mortality status is taken from the Tracker file.
 Known alive and presumed alive are both treated as indication that the individual is living.

-RAIYEAR and RAIMONTH are year and month of death ascertained by HRS and are populated by either the exit interview or spouse reported information.
-RAIDATE is the SAS date format of the death date.
+RADYEAR and RADMONTH are year and month of death ascertained by HRS and are populated by either the Exit Interview or spouse reported information.
+RADDATE is the SAS date format of the death date.